Francescod102/computer-vision-rock-paper-scissors/README.md

 ## Task 5
 Readme.jpg
 Talk about how you integrated your game with the model, also talk about what more you could have done to improve the functionality of the game.
+Rock-Paper-Scissors is a game in which each player simultaneously shows one of three hand signals representing rock, paper, or scissors.
+Rock beats scissors.
+Scissors beats paper.
+Paper beats rock.
+The player who shows the first option that beats the other player's option wins.
+This is an implementation of an interactive Rock-Paper-Scissors game, in which the user can play with the computer using the camera